Is it still possible to go solo in this era of consolidation?

 We want to reassure you it isn't intimidating.
 It takes time and legwork, but anyone can do it.
 Surviving medical school rotations and ophthalmology residency was much more intimidating and stressful at least for me.

 There will be at least one, if not multiple blog posts, about each of the following steps to start a medical practice coming up.
-We will link them to this post so click on the links:
+We will link them to this post.
+The comprehensive list of steps will be available to subscribers only (see end of post for requirements and instructions).

 Things You Can Do Without a Practice Address